bioimagesuiteweb/bisweb/docs/README.md

 2. Configure the Windows version to just build the JS distribution (i.e. no WebAssembly)

 3. Configure the WSL (Ubuntu effectively) version to build the full version (including Web Assembly)

-Under WSL (Ubuntu) in CMake set the two variables (under advanced)

-* BIS_WASMLIB_COPY : ON
-* BIS_EXTRAPATH : /c/users/user/bisweb/build/wasm

-This will instruct CMake to copy the output of the WebAssembly compilation (the three files `libbiswasm.js`, `libbiswasm_wasm.js` and `libbiswasm_wrapper.js` to 'c:\users\user\bisweb\build\wasm' each time they are regenerated.
-This is done automatically as a post-build rule within CMake. __This takes advantage of the fact that WASM results in completely platform-independent bytecode__, hence we can compile it one one platform and use it everywhere.
-The advent of WSL means that one does not need to fight with Windows tools and paths anymore.
-(Though it has been done, but the WSL solution is so much nicer!)
-Much of the initial testing of the Electron version of BioImage Suite Web was performed in exactly this dual platform setup.

 If you are not planning to modify the C++ code then you can simply build this once under WSL and just copy the three files above manually.